notAunty/llm-lb/README.md

 **Use Anthropic clients (like Claude Code) with Gemini or OpenAI backends.** 🤝

-A proxy server that lets you use Anthropic clients with Gemini or OpenAI models via LiteLLM. 🌉
+A proxy server that lets you use Anthropic clients with Gemini or OpenAI models via LiteLLM.
+Now with **load balancing** support for multiple API keys and providers! 🌉

 ![Anthropic API Proxy](pic.png)